IAMconsortium/nomenclature/docs/user_guide/config.rst

 Country processor
 ^^^^^^^^^^^^^^^^^

-Setting *processors.countries-processor* to a list of model names will automatically create a :class:`CountryProcessor` and aggregate country-level data to common regional definitions such as R5, R9 and R10 for those models:
+Setting *processors.country-processor* to a list of model names will automatically create a :class:`CountryProcessor` and aggregate country-level data to common regional definitions such as R5, R9 and R10 for those models: